ziapeltagames/lavender-hack/CORE.md

 ## Specific Tests

 Some tests have specific fictional situations and results under which they can occur.
-If there is an applicable specific test, use that instead of the general test.
+If there is an applicable specific test, use that instead of the general test framework.
 For example, the following test is used when a character is fighting with a hand weapon in combat.
 Don't worry about what the results mean for now.
 The important thing to understand is that in some cases the results are already filled in.

 _When you're nearby an enemy in combat with a melee weapon in hand, Test Str to make a **melee attack**._